ferseg/aktech/roadmap.md

 increase productivity and github conflicts by becoming a guru en github desktop to then spread such practices in the company.

-due date: friday 29, demo of the skills learned during July.
+people in akurey are using commmand lines, github desktop and other visual tools for this purpose. fabricio identify who wants to learn an specific tool to perform a workshop or mentoring on this.

+final decision will take place on october 4th.

 -----------------------------------

 *fernando segovia, peer reviews to improve PRs efficacy*

-fernando will keep a log for himself of peer reviews performed: date, feature, person, findings and brief note describing why this PR required a peer review. find out a niche where to suggest, implement and monitor such practice. current reviewers: rodrigo navarro -> fernanda porras, randall moya, roy fallas roy cordero -> andrey sanchez, oscar chavarría heiner leon -> esteban damazio y lindsay
+fernando will keep a log for himself of peer reviews performed: date, feature, person, findings and brief note describing why this PR required a peer review. find out a niche where to suggest, implement and monitor such practice.

-due date: august 17th, check the log of the PR/peer review performed by fernando.
-Also, fernando will talk with the previous reviewers to check if they had performed peer reviews in the past to validate PRs.
+fernando will perform meetings to set how is going to perform the peer reviews when doing PRs.

+rodrigo navarro -> fernanda porras, randall moya, franco roy cordero -> andrey sanchez, oscar chavarría

 -----------------------------------